ajavamind/A3DCamera/docs/PhotoBooth.md

 The APK is not ready for distribution release.

 ## Notes
-In Photo Booth mode the app must be placed in developer mode with the "Stay awake" option turned on.
+In Photo Booth mode the XBP must be placed in developer mode with the "Stay awake" option enabled (Screen will never sleep while charging).
-This is needed to keep the app running for 7 hours in the photo booth when power is connected to charge the XBP.
+This is needed to keep the app running for 7 hours in the photo booth with power connected to charge the XBP.

-Since the booth may run for hours, all Android devices used by require developer mode to prevent a timeout turn off.
+Since the booth may run for hours, all Android devices used by the booth will require developer mode "Stay awake" enabled to prevent a screen timeout.
-The device has to be charging to not sleep.
+These devices must be charging to prevent sleep.

 # Photo Booth Configuration